Street Tree Watering Rotation Planner

 Scenario tables expose leverage points

-The comparison table shows how changes in volunteer count or watering frequency affect the workload.
+The comparison table above shows how changes in volunteer count or watering frequency affect the workload.
 The baseline scenario uses the inputs as-is.
-A conservation scenario reduces watering to 1.5 times per week, simulating a shift to deep watering during shoulder seasons.
+A conservation scenario reduces watering frequency, simulating a shift to deep watering during shoulder seasons.
 A growth scenario assumes recruiting two additional volunteers while maintaining the original frequency.
 Reviewing these scenarios ensures the plan remains resilient when people travel or when heat waves demand more water.
-Because the table calculates average shifts per volunteer, coordinators can quickly spot when the workload exceeds sustainable limits and adjust assignments.

-Additional tables can guide tactical decisions.
+Additional reference tables can guide tactical decisions.
 Consider how different tree cohorts might change resource needs:

 Age-based watering strategies